 We're available 24 hours a day to assist in an emergency or if you're feeling unsafe on campus.

 Our security officers are certified to perform first aid and their vehicles are equipped with automated external defibrillators (AED).

 A number of emergency help points are located across the Camperdown/Darlington campus and can be found on our maps under 'Amenities'.
 These help points provide a direct link to Campus Security.

-In some situations you may be required to evacuate.
+In some situation, you may be required to evacuate.
 All University staff, students and visitors are required to respond to emergency alarms and follow instructions.

-You will be notified of an emergency lockdown by emergency services, security or University emergency responders via building announcements or other mechanisms.
-These procedures are implemented to ensure building occupants are protected from external threats, e.g. severe storms or civil disturbance.
+You will be notified of an emergency lockdown via building announcements or other mechanisms.
+These procedures are implemented to ensure building occupants are protected from external threats, eg severe storms or civil disturbance.

 Many of the University's buildings are serviced by natural gas.
 This natural gas can be detected by odour.

 Natural gas will quickly dissipate in naturally ventilated areas and poses a limited risk of fire or explosion.
 Despite this, avoid the use of mobile phones (which can be a potential ignition source) in the immediate area.

 Bomb threats are usually received via a telephone call.
 If you receive a bomb threat:

 The incidence of violence on the University's campuses is generally lower than that experienced in the general community.